Staying safe in a digital world

 3. Verify, verify…and verify

 Learning to be a skeptic can keep you safer online.
 Don't click on a link or call a phone number that comes with an uninvited email, pop-up or phone message without first verifying it's valid.
-Avoid opening attachments or installing software from an unknown source.
+Avoid opening attachments, links, or installing software from an unknown source.

 When you're mobile, know what you're connecting to.
 Only download apps directly from a service provider's website or an authorized source (e.g. Apple App Store).
 If you must use a public Wi-Fi network, check with a representative of the place you're visiting to make sure it's a genuine connection.